-At City of Hope Atlanta, our diagnostic imaging experts, pulmonologist, thoracic surgeons and pathologists will provide fast, screening results.
+At City of Hope® Cancer Center Atlanta, our diagnostic imaging experts, pulmonologist, thoracic surgeons and pathologists will provide fast, screening results.
 If your results indicate the possible presence of cancer, our team will help you understand your screening results, and discuss the treatment options available to you.

-Our screening and diagnostic programs offer these potential benefits:
+Our lung cancer screening and diagnostic programs offer these potential benefits:

-During screening, doctors look for signs of disease, even when there are no obvious symptoms.
-Screening for lung cancer is recommended for individuals who may be at high risk for the disease, either because of age or history of smoking.
+During lung cancer screening, doctors look for signs of disease, even when there are no obvious symptoms.
+Screening is recommended for individuals who may be at high risk for lung cancer, either because of age or history of smoking.

 The U.S. Preventive Services Task Force (USPSTF) recommends annual lung cancer screening if you: